Clustering

 Clustering on the full label of an edge

-With the clustering key e.label, the matchings are clustered following the full label of edge e present in the (positive part of) main request.
-NB the way the label value is reported depends on the configuration used.
+With the clustering key e.label, the matchings are clustered according to the full label of edge e present in the (positive part of the) main request.

 Example